 Both of these work from the same principle.
-A loud, sudden noise that gives the dog a fright and so stops them from continuing with the behaviour.
+A loud, sudden noise that gives the dog a fright and so stops them from continuing with the behavior.

 The Pet Corrector is an aerosol spray that emits a loud gushing noise from the compressed air inside it when pressed and a rattle bottle is usually simply just a plastic bottle with some pebbles in it that also makes a startling noise when shaken.